Jazz Dance Technique: An Introduction to Luigi Jazz

 Before I started Luigi jazz classes, I was a ballet nut.
 I loved my ballet classes, but was never as good as I wanted to be.
 I started far too late, and my turnout and flexibility were never going to be equal to the demands of more advanced ballet moves.

-The only reason I enrolled in a Luigi class was because I'd moved to another city in my thirties, and there were no adult ballet classes available.
-It was either jazz dance, or join a class of 13-year-olds!
-I decided to give the jazz dancing a try - and fell in love with it.
+The only reason I enrolled in a Luigi class was because I'd moved to another city in my 30s, and there were no adult ballet classes available.
+It was either jazz dance or join a class of 13-year-olds!
+I decided to give the jazz dancing a try.
+I ended up falling in love with it.

 Jazz dance used to be the foundation for all Broadway dancers.
 These days it's been overtaken by other styles, which is a pity.
 Jazz is gentler on the joints than ballet because there's no turnout, it's earthier and funky while still stretching and mobilizing the body, and it's easier than modern styles with all their popping, locking and snapping.
 I've even found its isolations invaluable in my study of belly dancing.